tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-deleted-all-our-data.md

 interactive shell, so I don't have the actual code, but it looked something like this:

-    from mongoengine import connect
-    from models import Family
-    connect('the-production-database')
+{% highlight python %}
-    for family in Family.objects:
+from mongoengine import connect from models import Family connect('the-production-database') for family in Family.objects:
     family.save()
+{% endhighlight %}

 That finished without issue, so I shut my laptop and turned my attention back to the conference.
 A couple hours later, Cody was